plural-lang/plural-lang.github.io/README.md

-# plural-lang.github.io
-Plural programming guide
+# The Plural programming guide